 Bluehost remains one of our top picks for web hosting—especially for beginners launching their first WordPress site.
-While many hosts are reasonably user-friendly, Bluehost goes a step further by eliminating the typical roadblocks that stop people from getting started.
-With automatic WordPress installation, a guided setup wizard, and a beginner-friendly dashboard, Bluehost makes the entire experience feel approachable and even enjoyable.
-Plus, the platform includes a wide range of built-in features that help it stand out as one of the best all-around choices today.
+While many hosts claim to be user-friendly, Bluehost goes a step further with automatic WordPress installation, an AI-assisted onboarding flow (WonderSuite), and a beginner-friendly dashboard that removes the usual roadblocks.
+You also get built-in security, a free SSL, and performance optimizations that make it one of the best all-around choices today for blogs, portfolios, and small business sites.

-If you’re feeling unsure or overwhelmed, Bluehost has your back.
-Their onboarding process and WordPress guidance make the early steps far less intimidating.
+If you’re feeling unsure or overwhelmed, Bluehost’s guided setup and in-product WordPress tips make the early steps far less intimidating—and you can still grow into more advanced controls as your site scales.

 BlueHost company logo.